etsy/statsd-jvm-profiler/visualization/README.md

 This directory contains utilities for visualizing the output of the profiler.

+## influxdb-dashboard

+This is a simple dashboard for visualizing the metrics produced by the profiler using the InfluxDB backend.
+See the README in this directory for more information.

 ## graphite_dump.py

 This script will dump the output of the profiler from Graphite and format it in a manner suitable for use with [FlameGraph](https://github.com/brendangregg/FlameGraph).
 You must specify the Graphite host, the prefix of the metrics, and the start and end date for the period to be visualized.